 Jobs for vet technicians and vet technologists are predicted to grow 20% between 2021 and 2031, according to the Bureau of Labor Statistics.
 That’s lightning fast!

 The outlook for veterinary technicians is good.
 Most vet techs will work full-time, and overtime is common.
 Some vet techs work weekends and holidays to provide care for pet patients.

 What skills and qualities would make someone a good fit for this job?

 Successful veterinary techs tend to share several traits.
 They:

 - Love being around animals

 - Are detail-oriented

-- Have the physical strength to constrain and lift large animals
+- Are physically able to restrain and lift large animals

 - Are compassionate, patient and resilient